Current USPS Summer Rates

 What is the current situation?

-The consequence of this new authority to increase rates has been accumulated increases between 15.7 and 19.6% in a mere 18-month period (see the chart below).
-This can only be a severe shock to the system of any kind of mailer, and particularly so considering how stretched many nonprofits have been coping with the demands of the pandemic.
+The consequence of this new authority to increase rates has been accumulated increases between 15.7 and 19.6% in a mere 18-month period.
+This can be a severe shock to the system of any kind of mailer, particularly so, considering how stretched many nonprofits have been coping with the demands of the pandemic.

 How did we get here?